 - R — Request: The details of the request

-- A — Action: The specific expected actions
+- A — Action: The specific actions expected

 - C — Context: The background